Hilzu/bootstrap-grid/README.md

 ## Why?

 Bootstrap 3 contains a best of breed responsive grid system.
 It's useful without all the rest of Bootstrap.
-This project builds a standalone version of it with just the container, row and columns classes.
+This project contains a standalone version of it with just the grid and related utility classes.

 ## How to use the grid?

-See [Bootstrap grid system documentation][grid].
+See Bootstrap's [grid system][grid] and [responsive utilities][responsive] documentation.

 ## How do I use this project?